jhaskinsjr/nebula/README.md

-    cycle                           print the cycle count to stdout loadbin A B C D E X             set main memory file A; locate stack at address B; locate code at address C; and begin execution from .text section label D port A                          set simulator to accept connections at port A restore A B                     restore previously captured state in B to main memory file A register set A B                set register A to value B run                             begin execution
+    cycle                           print the cycle count to stdout loadbin A B C D E X             set main memory file A; locate stack at address B; locate code at address C; and begin execution from .text section label D restore A B                     restore previously captured state in B to main memory file A register set A B                set register A to value B run                             begin execution